 Say YES to healing.
-Massage helps to heal those suffering from the physical and emotional trauma, isolation of depression and addiction, loss of a loved one, failing health; families and caregivers affected by illness or an accident.
+Massage helps to heal those suffering from physical and emotional trauma, abuse, isolation of depression and addiction, loss of a loved one, failing health; families and caregivers affected by illness or an accident.
 Massage can also help you to recover more quickly between workouts and be a wonderful part of your wellness plan.

-Let our licensed, experienced and intuitive therapists help to identify your issues and weave a tapestry of therapeutic elements that bring healing.
+Let our licensed, experienced and intuitive therapists help to identify your needs and weave a tapestry of therapeutic elements that bring healing.

 Don't define yourself by your afflictions.
-John 5:6 "When Jesus saw the crippled man lying there and learned how long he suffered, he asked him,
+John 5:6 "When Jesus saw the crippled man lying there & learned how long he suffered, He asked him,

 "Do you want to be healed?"